Azure/AKS/blog/_posts/2024-06-06-istio-native-sidecar.md

    | 2m27s | Normal | SuccessfulDelete | replicaset/httpbin-598f48c6d | Deleted pod: httpbin-598f48c6d-nwx67 |
    | 2m27s | Normal | Killing | pod/httpbin-598f48c6d-nwx67 | Stopping container httpbin |

    We can see, when the pod starts, istio-proxy as an init container starts before the application container.
-It gives enough time for istio-proxy to warm up before serving actual traffic.
+It gives enough time for istio-proxy to warm up before serving traffic.

    istio-proxy used 9 seconds to get ready.